 Starting with the fiscal year ended in December 2017, we changed it so that instead of ending on March 31, our accounting fiscal year now ends on December 31.
 The fiscal year ended in December 2017 is a transitional period representing an irregular account settlement period of nine months.
-By consolidating accounting periods with our overseas affiliates, we will strive to get a grasp of and disclose management information in a timelier and more accurate manner in aiming to make more appropriate management decisions and act on business strategies faster.
+By consolidating accounting periods with our overseas affiliates, we will strive to get a grasp of and disclose management information in a timelier and more accurate manner in metal 3D printers, we plan to invest approximately 4,200 million in R&D expenditures for the development of new power sources, new-generation CNCs, and new models, as well as for the development of next-generation technologies.
+We will continue to conduct cash flow management based on a balance between growth investment and strengthening our financial position.